jesusantguerrero/atmosphere-ui/readme.md

 This package cover two purposes at this point:
 1. Explore a component first approach with storybook + jest + vite + vue3 development workflow

-2. Provide an elegant set of components for laravel's Jetstream-inertia based on vue.
+2. Provide an elegant set of components for my laravel's Jetstream-inertia, Firebase and Supabase based projects on vue.